plone/training/mastering_plone/views_2.rst

             # def __call__(self):
             #    return self.template()

-Do you remember the term :py:class:`MultiAdapter`?
+Do you remember the term :class:`MultiAdapter`?
 The browser page is just a MultiAdapter.
-The ZCML statement :samp:`browser:page` registers a :py:class:`MultiAdapter` and adds additional things needed for a browser view.
+The ZCML statement :samp:`browser:page` registers a :class:`MultiAdapter` and adds additional things needed for a browser view.

-An adapter adapts things, a :py:class:`MultiAdapter` adapts multiple things.
+An adapter adapts things, a :class:`MultiAdapter` adapts multiple things.

 When you enter a url, Zope tries to find an object for it.
 At the end, when Zope does not find any more objects but there is still a path item left, or there are no more path items, Zope looks for an adapter that will reply to the request.

 The adapter adapts the request and the object that Zope found with the URL.
 The adapter class gets instantiated with the objects to be adapted, then it gets called.

 The code above does the same thing that the standard implementation would do.
-It makes :py:attr:`context` and :py:attr:`request` available as variables on the object.
+It makes :attr:`context` and :attr:`request` available as variables on the object.

 I have written down these methods because it is important to understand some important concepts.

-The :py:meth:`__init__` method gets called while Zope is still *trying* to find a view.
+The :meth:`__init__` method gets called while Zope is still *trying* to find a view.
 At that phase, the security has not been resolved.
 Your code is not security checked.
-For historical reasons, many errors that happen in the :py:meth:`__init__` method can result in a page not found error instead of an exception.
+For historical reasons, many errors that happen in the :meth:`__init__` method can result in a page not found error instead of an exception.

-Use the :py:meth:`__init__` method to do as little as possible, if at all.
-Instead, you have the guarantee that the :py:meth:`__call__` method is called before anything else (but after the :py:meth:`__init__` method).
+Use the :meth:`__init__` method to do as little as possible, if at all.
+Instead, you have the guarantee that the :meth:`__call__` method is called before anything else (but after the :meth:`__init__` method).
 It has the security checks in place and so on.

-From a practical standpoint, consider the :py:meth:`__call__` method your :py:meth:`__init__` method, the biggest difference is that this method is supposed to return the HTML already.
+From a practical standpoint, consider the :meth:`__call__` method your :meth:`__init__` method, the biggest difference is that this method is supposed to return the HTML already.
 Let your base class handle the HTML generation.

 .. seealso::